lichkitsch/campaigns/core.md

 # DNDuet Core Rules
 DNDuet is a tabletop roleplaying game for two.
-The player controls the protagonist (also called the player character) by acting and reacting to the events of the story, as described by the narrator.
+The player controls the protagonist by reacting to the events of the story, as described by the narrator.

 When creating the protagonist at level 1, the player rolls `1d4-2` for their six starting traits: